cashflowy/docs/docs/product/simplepor/intro.md

 - up to 2 step approval flow
 - finance team still controls payment schedules
 - purchaser still gets to maintain a relationship with vendor

+The purchase process consists of these 3 types of users:
+- Buyer
+- Approver
+- Finance team